hassan-ak/PIAIC-WMD-Q3/a_onsite_lectures/class10-20230917/next-shopify-ecommerce/Readme.md

 3. On the left side bar select `setup and installation` and download ngrok then install it.
 4. configure using `ngrok config add-authtoken <token>`

-## 12. Run locally
+## 12. Run locally on Linux/MAC

 1. Clone the repository from your github
+2. Open the repository in VS-code
-2. `vercel link` to link the repository with the deployed project
+3. `vercel link` to link the repository with the deployed project
-3. `vercel env pull` to pull env variables from the vercel dashboard
+4. `vercel env pull` to pull env variables from the vercel dashboard
-4. Update `package.json` and change next version from `13.4.13-canary.15` to `13.5.1` (for windows users if it gives some error use `13.4.6`)
+5. Update `package.json` and change next version from `13.4.13-canary.15` to `13.5.1`
-5. `pnpm install` to install dependencies.
+6. `pnpm install` to install dependencies.
 If you don't have `pnpm` installed, install using `npm i -g pnpm`
-6. `pnpm dev` to run locally
+7. `pnpm dev` to run locally
-7. `ngrok http 3000` in a new tab to test webhooks locally.
+8. `ngrok http 3000` in a new tab to test webhooks locally.
 This will give a Forwarding url.
 Add this url to webhook to test them locally.
 The same we have done in `section 7`
+9. Play with collections or products to test if webhooks work locally.
+10. Make changes to the home page
+11. Deploy locally or from github

+## 12. Run locally on Windows

+1. Clone the repository from your github
+2. Open VS-code in administration mode.
+To do so click start and search vscode, on vscode right click and run as administrator
+3. Use vscode terminal to run commands
+4. `vercel link` to link the repository with the deployed project
+5. `vercel env pull` to pull env variables from the vercel dashboard
+6. Update `package.json` and change next version from `13.4.13-canary.15` to `13.4.6`
+7. `pnpm install` to install dependencies.
+If you don't have `pnpm` installed, install using `npm i -g pnpm`
+8. `pnpm dev` to run locally
+9. `ngrok http 3000` in a new tab to test webhooks locally.
+This will give a Forwarding url.
+Add this url to webhook to test them locally.
+The same we have done in `section 7`
-8. Play with collections or products to test if webhooks work locally.
+10. Play with collections or products to test if webhooks work locally.
-9. Make changes to the home page
+11. Make changes to the home page
+12. Before deploying to vercel need to update `package.json` and change next version from `13.4.6` to `13.4.13-canary.15`
-10. Deploy locally or from github
+12. Deploy locally or from github